Jadele511/Blog/README.md

 * [x] User can submit a search term to find all posts bywith titles containing the search term.

 The following **optional** features are implemented:
-* [x] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
+* [x] There is a "navbar" that is responsive to window.
 * [x] User can see how many views a post has.
 * [x] User can leave a comment on a post.
 * [x] User can add "tags" to a post, and filter posts by tag.